thushanth/IEEE_SEMS/README.md

 	pixels.fill((y,0,0))
 	print(y)
 	time.sleep(.1)
 ```

 # Magnetic Switch

+Note:
-If door is closed or power is not detected, the door is considered closed 0.
+- If door is closed or power is not detected, the door is considered closed 0.
-If door is open it is 1
+- If door is open it is 1

 ```
 import time, sys